andrewmarklloyd/pi-sensor-light-demo/README.md

 ---
 ## Installation

+- Insert SD card into the Mac card reader
+- Open the `finder` app and change the name of the SD card to `boot`
 - Install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) on your MacOS
-- Insert SD card into the Mac card reader and open the Raspberry Pi Imager application
+- Open the Raspberry Pi Imager application
 - Use the command strokes `command-shift-x` to open the advanced option menu.
 At the time of this writing, it is required to use the advanced option menu to configure Wifi.
 See this [blog post](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/) for more information.
 - `**Note**` If you are using Wifi to connect the Pi-Zero to the internet follow this step.
 If not then skip this step.
 Use the `Configure Wifi` section to enter your Wifi SSID and password. **Note**: Raspberry Pi Zero only supports 2.4GHz.
 - If configuring more than one Raspberry Pi on a network use the `Set hostname` setting to configure a _unique_ hostname for each Pi